christianalfoni/module-loader-tdd/README.md

   };
 });
 ```
-> **NOTE** That if a dependency returns an empty object you have probably forgotten to use the passed *require* function
+> **NOTE** That if a dependency returns an empty object you have probably forgotten to use the passed *require* function.
+Modules required with Node JS global *require* will not be registered and handled by **module-loader-tdd**

 <a name="init_node"/>
 ### Initializing the modules